MenghaoGuo/EANet/README.md

 ## TODO
-* release jittor semantic segmentation code.
+* release jittor semantic segmentation code and checkpoint.
-* release torch semantic segmentation code and checkpoint including test code.
+* release torch semantic segmentation code and checkpoint.
 * release point cloud related code and checkpoint.
 * merge segmentation module into mmsegmentation to reproduce the ADE20K and Cityscapes dataset results (if possible)